-Against this background, in clause 69 TAB tries to skip over the failures of the past ten years by leapfrogging back to the traditional institutions as they existed in 2004.
-Furthermore TAB removes the only real protection in the TLGFA which was the vulnerable legal status of old tribal authorities that failed to meet the composition requirements.
-Although TAB still says that compliance with the composition requirements is mandatory, there is no real consequence for traditional councils who fail to meet the requirements in time.
-All that TAB says is that the Minister of CoGTA can intervene to make sure that traditional councils obtain the correct number of elected and women members.
+Against this background, in clause 70 the TKLB gives recognition to both: (a) traditional institutions as they existed in 2004 before the Framework Act, and also (b) any institutions that have been developed under the Framework Act after 2004.
+Since the wording of the provision is quite confusing, it is unclear how this recognition will be implemented in practice.
+What is important to note is that exactly the same transformation mechanisms are kept in place for traditional institutions, even though these have proven to be unsuccessful under the Framework Act.
+A new mechanism for reviewing the status of all existing headmen within three years after the TKLB becomes law is also created.
+Furthermore the TKLB removes the protection in the Framework Act that resulted in old tribal authorities having a vulnerable legal status when they failed to meet the election and gender composition requirements.
+Although the TKLB still says that compliance with the composition requirements is mandatory, there is no real consequence for traditional councils who fail to meet the requirements in time.
+All that the TKLB says is that the Minister of Traditional Affairs can intervene to make sure that traditional councils obtain the correct number of elected and women members.